jamaki604/quaternaryCalculator9/README.md

 # Quaternary Calculator Group 9

 ## Project Overview
 This project is a calculator designed to perform arithmetic operations on quaternary (base-4) numbers.
-The calculator supports addition, subtraction, multiplication, and division of quaternary numbers.
+The calculator supports addition, subtraction, multiplication, division, squaring, and square root of quaternary numbers.
 It also allows users to toggle the display between quaternary and decimal (base-10) number systems.

 ## Features
-- **Basic Arithmetic Operations:** Supports addition, subtraction, multiplication, and division of quaternary numbers.
+- **Basic Arithmetic Operations:** Supports addition, subtraction, multiplication, division, squaring, and square root of quaternary numbers.
 - **Dual Display:** Toggle between quaternary and decimal representations of numbers.
 - **User-Friendly Interface:** Designed to resemble a traditional calculator with only four number buttons (0, 1, 2, 3).
 - **Separate UI and Logic:** Clean separation between the user interface and the business logic, allowing for maintenance and testing.

 ## Installation
 ### Prerequisites
-- **Java Development Kit (JDK) 21 or higher**
+- **Java Development Kit (JDK) 17**
 - **IntelliJ IDEA**

 ### Setup Instructions